Asthma and the Environment

 Asthma emergency department visits (age 5 to 17)

-Severe asthma attacks can result in a visit to the ED.
+Emergency department visits for asthma.
 Things like smoke, air pollution, dust mites, cockroaches, mold, pollen and pet dander can trigger asthma.

 Asthma emergency department visits (adults)

-Severe asthma attacks can result in a visit to the ED.
+Emergency department visits for asthma.
 Things like smoke, air pollution, dust mites, cockroaches, mold, pollen and pet dander can trigger asthma.

 Asthma hospitalizations (age 5 to 17)